YolfTypo3/SavLibraryKickstarterExamples/sav_library_kickstarter/Documentation/UsersManual/Index.rst

 Library version used for the extension generation is not the same as the installed SAV Library version, the following display will be obtained.
-Since Version 0.2.0 of the SAV Library Kickstarter a global upgrade icon was added.
+Since Version 0.2.0 of the SAV Library Kickstarter a global upgrade icon was added which upgrades extensions 10 by 10.

 .. figure:: ../Images/UsersManualUpgradingExtension.png

-Click on the upgrade icon on the same line as the extension name to upgrade it to the latest version of the code generator or click on the icon at the right of the “plus” icon to upgrade all extensions that need to be upgraded.
+Click on the upgrade icon on the same line as the extension name to upgrade it to the latest version of the code generator or click on the icon at the right of the **plus** icon to upgrade all extensions that need to be upgraded.
 Once upgraded, the upgrade icons will disappear and the library version will be displayed in green as shown below.